adibzailan/public_sandbox-dynamo_package/README.md

 3. Search for `PublicSandbox`
 4. Click **Install** to add the package to your Dynamo environment

+## Recent Updates (v1.1.0)
+- All nodes now use standardized C# ZeroTouch implementation
+- Performance optimization across all nodes
+- Enhanced error handling and logging
+- Improved transaction management

 ## 3 Recent Nodes

 ### wall_consolidator
-Consolidates wall elements from one level to another while preserving their relative positions, constraints, and relationships.
+Performance-optimized ZeroTouch node that consolidates wall elements from one level to another while preserving their relative positions, constraints, and relationships.

 **Inputs:**
 - `SourceLevel`: Level to move walls from